edhowland/FizzBuzz_Challenge/README.md

 ## User/Language[/Count (if more than 1)]

 - Coder: Ed Howland [Or use nicknames, first name and last initial or just initials]
-- Email/URL: https://github.com/edhowland [Tis line is optional]
+- Email/URL: https://github.com/edhowland [This line is optional]
 - Programming Language: Bitsy  [Required.
 Include release/version, if required to run your code]
 - Operating System: Linux   [Optional.
 Some languages work better on some platforms better than others]
 - Notes: